 This scholarship will be awarded to a deserving senior UNECOM student from New England who is judged to be in financial need and who exemplifies high ethical standards toward the Osteopathic profession.

 Other University Scholarships

 These scholarships are available to students demonstrating exceptional financial need.
 Funding comes from the University and private donors.
-Applications, as well as descriptions of scholarships will be available on the financial aid web site in early summer.
+Applications will be available on the financial aid web site in early summer.

 National Health Service Corps Scholarship